clarencewxl/swSpTRSV/README.md

 ./test.sh -I benchmark_name

-Note: The benchmarks' names are listed in the file: benchmarks_list in the same directory
+Note: The names of all the benchmarks are listed in the file: benchmarks_list in the same directory

+- The referenced output can be found in the following format:

+Filename: ../triangular_files/atmosmodd.cscu, PRODUCER_CONSUMER_ROWS: 8 CACHE_X_V4: 1024 Average time is 0.005880s, Average MFlops is 1499.029826

 - Use nohup to run all the benchmarks

 nohup ./total_run.sh &

 Note: Use bjobs to check whether the jobs finish or not.
-Each job will make a new file in the subdirectory 'results' in the current directory.
+Each job will produce a new file in the subdirectory 'results' in the current directory.

 - The referenced performance results are listed in the file 'ref_map' in the current directory.

 Note: There are totally 4x6x2057=49368 works and will cost about 36 hours.
-As works can be currently done using different processors, depending on the task-schedule system, you do not need to wait for finishing all the works and can compare any work's result with the referenced result as long as it is finished.
+You do not need to wait for finishing all the test cases and can compare the result of any case with the referenced result as long as it is finished.

 3.Experiments for the Scatter Plot